Working in Māori medium setting

-The liaison introduces new RTLB allocated a Request for Support in a kura.
+The liaison RTLB introduces new RTLB who have been allocated a Request for Support in a kura.

 RTLB consult with kura staff and family/whānau to mutually agree on processes for working together.
 Family/whānau’s views, knowledge and preferred ways of working are sought, valued and acknowledged.

-In a wharekura setting, as in any secondary school setting, RTLB keep the relevant Deans, Heads of Departments (HODs) and/or Heads of Faculty (HOFs) informed in advance of all formal activities they undertake which involve, kaiako/teachers and students.
+In a wharekura setting, as in any secondary school setting, RTLB keep the relevant Deans, Heads of Departments (HODs) and/or Heads of Faculty (HOFs) informed in advance of all formal activities they undertake which involve, teachers/kaiako and mokopuna.
 Activities could include such things as the development of collaborative action plans and modelling of best practice.

 Kura/wharekura contribute to RTLB practice

 When RTLB work with kura or wharekura, the RTLB cluster:

 - develops and strengthens relationships with iwi, hapū, parents, family/whānau

 - receives guidance on tikanga (Māori world view relevant to the rohe) that strengthens cultural identity, supports best practise and is culturally bound.